archie2x/raspi-docker/README.md

 - `ghcr.io/<owner>/raspios-build-box:*` – adds a small set of development tools (`build-essential`, `git`, `curl`, `cmake`, `pkg-config`, `python3`, etc.) on top of the dated base image so the toolchain always matches the underlying OS.
+- Each image runs `dpkg-reconfigure console-setup` during the build to make UTF-8 the default console character set.

 You can change the default packages via the `BUILD_BOX_PACKAGES` environment entry in the workflow.